8 min read

 The Free Application for Federal Student Aid (FAFSA), managed by the Department of Education, is the gateway to federal and state financial aid for millions of college students in America.

-Counselors and college admissions folks—keep reading for more info on how to navigate this change and support students through the process.
+Counselors and college admissions folks—keep reading for more info on how to navigate the FAFSA and support students through the process.

-The new FAFSA has significantly fewer questions for many families, due to a more streamlined data sharing process between the IRS and the FAFSA.
+Starting with the 2024-2025 school year, the FAFSA now has a lot less questions for many families, due to a more streamlined data-sharing process between the IRS and the FAFSA.

-The simpler FAFSA application will allow more students and families to complete the form on their own, without the help of a financial aid office or high school counselor.
+The simpler FAFSA application allows more students and families to complete the form independently, without the help of a financial aid office or high school counselor.

 Previously the EFC, the SAI is the new FAFSA’s way of calculating the amount of aid for which a student or family qualifies.